TySamurai97/markdown-cv/index.md

 `10 June 2019`
 <br>
 `– present`
-<br>- Currently working on BTI (Banking Trading Indicator) reconciliation system, where I am involved in test driven development of Spring boot based REST API and Teradata based dabase object development.
+<br>- Currently working on BTI (Banking-Trading Indicator) reconciliation system, where I am involved in test-driven development of Spring boot based REST API and Teradata based database object development.
 <br>- Worked on VaR (Value at Risk) backtesting application which involves ETL workflows, stored procedures autosys scripts.
 <br>- Developed and enhanced VOLCKER, a financial data processing and reporting
 project required by the compliance department.